-The slow cooker works perfectly for this chicken, chorizo and potato taco recipe.
+Slow Cooker Tinga de Pollo Poblano Tacos.
+The crock pot works perfect for this chicken, chorizo and potato taco recipe.
 With a base of refried beans and a topping of avocado, you’ve got an easy tingalicious weeknight dinner.

 Slow cooker recipes are undeniably a hit right now, especially with the Fall and Winter months coming up!
 There’s no question why—there’s nothing like good, slow cooked comfort food that sticks to your ribs and just makes you happy.
 Plus, you can set it and forget it.
 For this Sunday Supper, bring your best slow cooker comfort food recipes to the table.